-In this post, I will show you how to create batch file and execute it using Java.
-Along with this batch file I am also going to write some content in this batch file so that while executing this batch file I will get some output.
+In this post, I will show you how to create batch file (having an extension as .bat) and execute it using Java.
+Along with this batch file I am also going to write some content in this batch file so that while executing this batch file I will give some output.
 Batch file is generally created under Windows operating system and it is used to perform various configurable tasks.
 The extension of the batch file is .bat.

 Prerequisites